 - Bruce: I do fear death.
 I fear dying in here while my city burns, and there’s no one there to save it.

 - Bruce (*laughs*): How?

-- Doctor: As the child did – without the rope.
+- Prisoner: As the child did – without the rope.
 Then fear will find you again.